 New random values

 By default, the same variable values and the same order of elements will be used for each attempt to solve a question.
-If you select the option New random values, random parameters will be recalculated per attempt.
+If you select the New random values option, random parameters will be recalculated per attempt.
 This affects both the variables used and the random order.

 |Recalculate variables||Questions can be changed for each test attempt by using variables.
 If the random values are recalculated, so are the variable values for each attempt at a question.|

 |Reshuffle random order||The Shuffle option is available for choice interactions, match interactions, matrix interactions and order interactions.
 If enabled, the predefined responses of these question types will be arranged differently for each test attempt.
 If random values are recalculated, the order will also be changed for each attempt at a question.|

 These settings can extend practise and self-test scenarios.
 If the participant does not solve a question correctly, feedback can be used to provide instructions on how to answer the question and find a solution.
 The participant can then retry the question in a new attempt.
 The use of random values such as variables and a new random order will allow the participant to work on a similar question but with new answers or values.

 The author can define a processing time for the entire test or individual test sections.
-The remaining processing time will be displayed to the participant during the testing process accurately to the second.
+The remaining processing time will be displayed to the participant during the test accurately to the second.

 After the expiration of this time limit, a message will be displayed to the participant indicating that the sections and questions can no longer be processed.
 If the processing time for the whole test has expired, the test will automatically be terminated.